sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-21-detect-loop-in-linked-list.md

 - Input: `3 -> 2 -> 0 -> -4`, with tail pointing back to node `2`
 - Output: `true`

-What we are solving actually:
-We are trying to detect whether following `next` pointers can keep us moving forever.
-If the list is acyclic, traversal must eventually hit `null`.
-If the list has a cycle, a pointer that moves faster will eventually lap a slower pointer and they will meet.

-What we are doing actually:
+## Why This Is a Topology Problem

+We are not asking whether two node values repeat.
+We are asking whether following `next` pointers can continue forever.

+If the list is acyclic:

+- traversal must eventually hit `null`
+- `fast` falls off the list

+If the list is cyclic:

+- both pointers eventually enter the loop
+- `fast` gains one node per iteration relative to `slow`
+- on a finite cycle, that guarantees a meeting

+That is why the algorithm works without storing visited nodes.

+## Optimal Approach

-1. Use `slow` to move one step at a time.
+1. move `slow` by one step
-2. Use `fast` to move two steps at a time.
+2. move `fast` by two steps
-3. If `fast` reaches `null`, there is no cycle.
+3. if `fast` or `fast.next` becomes `null`, there is no cycle
-4. If `slow` and `fast` ever point to the same node, a cycle exists.
+4. if `slow == fast`, there is a cycle

 ```java
 class Solution {